 The Deferred Mode field specifies whether or not the deferred frame is allowed for the measurement report.
 If the field value is one, it indicates that ranging slots are scheduled for the exchange of deferred data frame(s) after the ranging cycle, which should typically be used to report certain measurement information, for example TOF, reply time, and AOA.
 If the field value is zero, it indicates that ranging slots are not scheduled for data frames for exchange of requested information and the requested information should be embedded in the RFRAME, for example RRTI IE as described in 7.4.4.35.

 The Multiple Message Receipt Confirmation Request (MMRCR) field indicates whether multiple message receipt confirmation is requested or not: if the MMRCR field value is one, it is requested, otherwise it is not.
 The Multiple Message Receipt Confirmation procedure is described in 6.9.11.

+The Preamble Code Configuration field if present specifies the preamble code that will be used in the forthcoming ranging exchange.

+The MMS Ranging Configuration field if present specifies the parameters for UWB-only MMS based ranging.